Aklesk/UselessBox/README.md

 # UselessBox

 This is a project which uses a stepper motor and metal servo to achieve a multi-switch Useless Box.
-This particular version is set up for 15 switches, but more can easily be added.
+It is set up for 15 switches, but more can easily be added (or removed).
+The included sketch is designed for an Arduino Mega (more pins), but with fewer switches can be adapted to other arduinos.
-This is code intended to be run on an Arduino Mega.

 ## Order of Action
 - Wait for servo control pin to broadcast properly